mv-2112/canonical-openstack-docs/tutorial/on-board-your-users.rst

 Welcome!

 We hope you've had a great time so far exploring `Canonical OpenStack <https://canonical.com/openstack>`_.
-In the previous tutorial we learned how to use the OpenStack dashboard and the OpenStack client to interact with the cloud as both admin and a regular user, and how to provision cloud resources.
+In the :doc:`previous tutorial</tutorial/get-familiar-with-openstack>` we learned how to use the OpenStack dashboard and the OpenStack client to interact with the cloud as both admin and a regular user, and how to provision cloud resources.
 Now that you're familiar with both tools, it's the highest time to start on-boarding your users.

-..
-TODO: Add a link to tutorial-2

 In this tutorial we will demonstrate how to prepare Canonical OpenStack for your organisation's usage.
 We will show you how to create a new project from scratch, distribute credentials to your colleagues and populate the cloud with some common templates used by your organisation.
 Finally, we will showcase how users can further customise their project according to their needs.